terminal42/contao-root-protection/README.md

 composer require terminal42/contao-root-protection
 ```

 Depending on your environment, the command can differ, i.e. starting with `php composer.phar …` if you do not have
 composer installed globally.

 Then, update the database via the Contao install tool.

-## Configuration

 ## License